 - You will be managing your maker machines frequently.
-Each of the 22 machines have specific abilities (e.g., there are separate yogurt and butter machines for processing milk) and can process 1 item at a time.
+Each of the 22 machines have specific abilities (e.g., there are separate yogurt and butter machines for processing milk) and can process 1 item at a time, though you can add up to 10 items to process so you don't have to constantly refill the machine.
 Upgraded machines will become available when your crafting degree reaches level 10, which produce more goods.

 - Mayor Victor and other villagers will visit your house and ask you to help fix up Olive Town.
 Completing the requests will be done at the Olive Town Hall.
 There are multiple ways to complete the mayor's task as noted on the town hall bulletin board.
 The town has 10 levels.
 The beauty salon (for clothing) is at level 3.
 The hair salon (for character customization) is at level 5.